Battle of the Granicus: Prelude

 W. J. McCoy compares Memnon's advice with the wise counsel given by Greeks to Persians in the work of Herodotus.
 In Herodotus, the rejection of such counsel led to misfortune for the Persians and was employed to ridicule them.
 For this reason he suggests that Memnon's advice was an invention by Arrian and Diodorus.
 Pierre Briant argues that even if the debate took place as described, the relevance of Memnon's counsel was overstated because discussing strategy was not the purpose of the meeting.
 Most likely Darius had already ordered his satraps to engage Alexander's army in battle, so the council at Zeleia was held to discuss the tactics of the upcoming battle rather than the strategy of the war.
 After the council, the Persian army took up position at the eastern bank of the Granicus River and waited for Alexander's attack.

 According to Arrian, Alexander heard of the location of the Persians from his scouts while he was moving towards the Granicus.
 He had his army arranged in battle formation.
 Parmenion was worried that the army could not cross the river with its front extended, and would have to cross over in column with its battle formation disrupted.
 Because this would make the army vulnerable to Persian attack, he advised Alexander that the army should encamp on the western bank and make an uncontested crossing tomorrow at dawn.
 Alexander did not want to wait and ordered an immediate attack.

 These discussions on strategy and tactics between Parmenion and Alexander are a recurring motif in the writings of ancient historians.
 In these exchanges Parmenion is depicted as careful, while Alexander is willing to take more risks.
-Alexander always rejects the advice of Parmenion and is then successful in realizing his own bold plan, which the old general advised him against.
+Alexander always rejects the advice of Parmenion and is then successful in realising his own bold plan, which the old general advised him against.
 This motif may have originated in the work of Callisthenes for the purpose of enhancing the heroism of Alexander.
 As a consequence, historians have suggested that the discussion may have been fictional.

 The battle was fought in the Macedonian month of Daisios, May in the Gregorian calendar.
 Before the battle, some of the Macedonian officers voiced their reluctance to fight because religious custom required them to avoid battles during this month.
 Alexander solved this by declaring that the current month should be considered a second Artemision.
 This month preceded Daisios and did not carry a taboo on warfare.